FINANCIAL INFORMATION & CONSENT

 - Budin Toe Splint – $12-15

 Depending on your level of extras cover, you will usually receive 40-80% back on the cost of the boots/braces.
 Please note that boots/braces purchased independently are usually not eligible for any health fund rebates as they are not an orthotic device prescribed by Dr Zilko, and second-hand boots are strictly not allowed due to infection control risks.
 If you require a plaster to be applied in the post-operative period, an orthotist or physiotherapist will do this and they usually charge a fee.
 A complete list of available products with pricing is available in the rooms and on request.

 Medical Imaging: you may require X-rays, ultrasounds, CT or MRI scans, injections or other imaging techniques.
 The radiology clinics can provide you with details of the costs, but most imaging services will generate a gap.
 You may wish to call different radiology companies to obtain costs for any tests Dr Zilko orders.
 During some operations, especially for total ankle joint replacements, X-rays are taken intra-operatively and you may be charged a gap by the radiology company.

 *Forms & Reports: *Dr Zilko is happy to assist you with the completion of insurance and other forms if requested, though a fee for this service is payable upfront.
 The fee varies depending on the complexity of the documentation and the time taken to complete it.
 A quote can be provided.

 WorkCover / Insurance Commission of Western Australia / Veterans’ Affairs

 Dr Zilko accepts payment from these organisations for your treatment, including clinic and surgical fees.
 The same should apply to hospital fees and the fees of other health providers, although you should check this with individual providers if in doubt.
-The costs of X-rays, other medical imaging and orthotic devices are normally fully covered.
+The costs of X-rays, other medical imaging, and orthotic devices, splints and dressings are normally fully covered.